 Best Memorial Day Laptop Deals: Savings Are Still Happening on MacBooks, HP, Lenovo and More

-Even though Memorial Day weekend is over, there are still big discounts available on top laptop brands.
+Although Memorial Day weekend is behind us, there are still big discounts available on top laptop brands.

-A new laptop can be a major investment, but thanks to the extension of these Memorial Day sales, it's still possible to get a high-quality laptop at a discount.
-Whether you're shopping for a Windows laptop, a MacBook or even a Chromebook, we've found deals that will help you save.
-We've even dug up some major discounts on gaming laptops and two-in-one devices.
-There's plenty of options across a range of budgets and specifications.
+Whether you're a gamer or need a new laptop for work, now is a great time to buy thanks to extended Memorial Day sales.
+From Windows laptops to MacBooks, there are hundreds and even thousands of dollars to be saved at Best Buy, Amazon, Lenovo and more.
+We've spent the last few days finding the best Memorial Day laptop sales, so you don't have to.

-Keep in mind these deals do expire and can sell out at any time.
-While some deals may stick around this week, there's no telling exactly when they'll end or when stock runs out.
+Keep in mind these deals could expire or sell out at any time.
+While some deals may stick around through this week, there's no telling exactly when they'll end or when stocks might run dry.
 The next big sale event -- Amazon's Prime Day -- isn't going to take place until July.
 If you can't wait that long for a new laptop, take advantage of these extended Memorial Day deals right now.

 Best overall Memorial Day laptop deals